San Mateo

 This year we are hosting gatherings centered around caring for and interacting with marine life, creating space for different ideological and cultural ways of connecting with our coastline.
 We will also be launching a series of roundtables for creating a community-based urchin and mussel management plan for the pillar point / maverick’s beach tidepools.

-Drafting a community-based Urchin and Mussel Management plan for Pillar Point Tidepools
+Drafting a community-based Urchin and Mussel Stewardship plan for Pillar Point Tidepools

 Upcoming – Join our mailing list for updates!

-We are bringing together community members, state and non-profit groups to draft a management plan for urchins and mussels at the Pillar Point Tidepools.
+We are bringing together community members, state and non-profit groups to draft a stewardship plan for urchins and mussels at the Pillar Point Tidepools.

 Collaborative members will have the chance to learn about the available science and history of the ecosystem and share their values and future hopes for the area so that together we can create solutions for managing these important species.
 We aim to build trust and partnership among collaborative members, navigating alternative viewpoints, bringing underrepresented voices into the planning process and valuing diverse individual and cultural connections with these species.